Fall 2023 Semester Central

 If you’re attempting to add a class and myGateway asks for an add authorization code, it means the class is full or is not available for registration because it has already begun (or is about to begin).
 Distribution of these codes is at the discretion of the faculty member, and is generally done on the first day of classes.
 If a waitlist is available for a full class, you should be given the option to be added to it.

 When you are on a waitlist (or waitlists), we strongly encourage you to check your myGateway messages channel on a regular basis.
 If a spot opens up for you, a notification will appear in your messages.
 We’ll also attempt to send you an email.
 However, some providers (ahem, Yahoo!) aggressively block email from cypresscollege.edu and nocccd.edu.

 Waitlists expire at midnight on the day the class begins.
-That means that on the first day a class meets, there’s no longer a waitlist.
-Instead, the list is included in priority order on the instructor’s roster as a tool to help faculty with the petition process.
-So, if you’re on a waitlist, you’ll need to attend the first class meeting in hopes of obtaining an add code.
-Likewise, if you’re petitioning a class, you’ll want to arrive early to the first class meeting.
-Since your name isn’t on the roster or the waitlist, you’ll want to let the instructor know before class that you’re petitioning.
+That means that on the first day a class meets, there’s no longer a waitlist; instead, the list is included in priority order on the instructor’s roster as a tool to help faculty with the petition process.
+So, if you’re on a waitlist, you’ll need to reach out to the professor on the first day of the class in hopes of obtaining an add code.
+Likewise, if you’re petitioning a class, you’ll need to reach out to the professor.
+Since your name isn’t on the roster or waitlist, you’ll need to let the instructor know that you’re petitioning.

 Does Cypress College offer scholarships?

 Yes, the Cypress College Foundation offers a number of scholarships for students.
 Please keep an eye on the @Cypress newsletter as well as Cypress College website and social media pages for the announcement.
 Links to several scholarship opportunities can be found on our Financial Aid Scholarships page.

 How do I find out about things going on around campus?